jc486487/Assignment_1/README.md

  Main function:

- displaying the menu
- execution of the entire program displaying changes made and finally overwrites the songs.csv file with changes
+ displaying the menu, execution of the entire program, displaying changes made and finally, overwrites the songs.csv file with changes